 Civil Engineering Certification and Diploma Programs

-Civil engineering deals with the built environment, including buildings, bridges, roads and airports.
 Diploma programs in civil engineering are not typically offered in the U.S. Instead, students might consider an associate's degree program in civil engineering technology, which could prepare them for careers in which they could assist engineers.
+In addition, many schools offer pre-engineering programs for all students admitted into the school since students may be required to complete prerequisite courses before being admitted into the civil engineering program.
 A bachelor's degree in civil engineering might prepare them for careers as licensed civil engineers.
 Certification is offered within many sub-disciplines of the profession.

 Associate's Degree Programs in Civil Engineering Technology

 Associate's degree programs in civil engineering technology are typically 2-year programs leading to a degree, such as an Associate of Applied Science in Civil Engineering Technology.
 Students are prepared for careers as engineering technicians, where they assist licensed engineers on construction and development projects.
 A high school diploma or equivalent is required for admission.

 Students learn principles of civil engineering, including structural principles, material properties and environmental factors, and technical skills, such as surveying and drafting.
 Topics of study include fluid mechanics, calculus and route surveying in addition to the following:

 - Materials strength

 Bachelor's degree programs in this field, typically leading to a Bachelor of Science in Civil Engineering, are 4-year programs which prepare students for careers as licensed engineers who work with the built environment.
 The curriculum draws upon math and physical science as well as the social sciences and humanities.
 Graduates are prepared for careers in construction, industry, research or government work.